Learning French in Paris: The Best Schools and Programs for Your Language Goal

 IF YOU WANT SMALLER CLASSES

-When we moved to Paris in June, I decided I wanted a smaller school with more personalized feeling to kick start my French learning.
-I already had the basics, and wanted somewhere that would focus a lot of class time on speaking.
-I found three options that I thought looked great.
+When I first moved to Paris in June 2017, I wanted a smaller school with more personalized feeling to kick start my French learning.
+I already had the basics, and was looking for a program that would focus a lot of class time on speaking.
+I found three options that looked great.
 They don’t have libraries and movie screenings, but do provide a boutique, personal style of learning.

 A smaller school is also a good option if you’re only going to be in France for a couple weeks and want to brush up your French quickly.
 None of these schools utilize textbooks, focusing more on conversational skills and using worksheets when needed.

 Lutece Langue (www.lutece-langue.com)

 I ended up going with Lutece Langue because it had great reviews, was close to my apartment (the school has since moved to the Saint Germain area) and is at a good price point.
 I’m very glad I did.
 My classes were never more that 4 or 5 people, my teacher Christine was excellent, patient and fun, and at least half the class was spent practicing conversation.
 Every day felt like a safe, welcoming place to make mistakes and improve my French speaking, which is exactly what I needed.

 Classes are capped at two to seven people.
 I took the intensive 15 hour a week program in the morning, which cost 246.50€ a week (a little less if you sign up for four or more weeks).
-They offer additional ways to improve with workshops and free participation in Parler Parlor conversation groups (more about that below under “If you want to talk a lot”).
+They offer also ofter specialized workshops.
 I liked that the age range of students in my class was from 24-55 years old, and wasn’t all college students.
 They also have a teacher who speaks Japanese if interesting for you as a student from Japan.
 Check out the website for all the class options.

 French As You Like It (www.frenchasyoulikeit.com)